Kidderminster Cricket Club

+A cricket club has existed in the town since at least 1850.
 In 2003 Kidderminster Cricket Club, which had been a member of the Birmingham Cricket League for many years, amalgamated with Victoria & Blakeley Hall Cricket Club to become the Kidderminster Victoria Cricket Club it is known as today.

 In 2016 the club reverted to its original name after the sponsorship deal with Victoria Carpets ended.